-Several kinds of basis functions have been proposed for PRT in past years, such as spherical harmonics (SH) [1], wavelet [2], [3], spherical radial basis functions (SRBFs) [5].
-However, each one of them lacks certain desirable properties, as summarized in Table I (see more details in Section II).
+Several kinds of basis functions have been proposed for PRT in past years such as spherical harmonics (SH) [1], wavelet [2], [3], spherical radial basis functions (SRBFs) [5].
+However, each one of them lacks certain desirable properties, as summarized in Table 1 (see more details in Section 2).

-In this paper, we present a novel spherical basis representation for PRT, called spherical piecewise constant basis functions (SPCBFs), which possess all the above-mentioned three desirable properties (Section III).
-The key idea is as follows.
-We first partition a unit sphere on which light, BRDF and visibility functions are all defined into a common set of subregions, and associate each subregion with an SPCBF valued 1 within the subregion and 0 outside it.
+In this paper, we present a novel spherical basis representation for PRT, called spherical piecewise constant basis functions (SPCBFs), which possess all the abovementioned three desirable properties (Section 3).
+The key idea is stated as follows: We first partition a unit sphere on which light, BRDF, and visibility functions are all defined into a common set of subregions and associate each subregion with an SPCBF valued 1 within the subregion and 0 outside it.
 The resulting SPCBFs naturally form an orthogonal basis.
-Then we approximate the integrands in the rendering integral with piecewise constant functions which are all represented in the same SPCBF basis.
-The apparent advantage of representing the integrands with the SPCBFs is that, the rendering integral can then be approximated by efficient multiple products between the individual coefficients of the integrands under the basis.
+Then, we approximate the integrands in the rendering integral with piecewise constant functions, which are all represented in the same SPCBF basis.
+The apparent advantage of representing the integrands with the SPCBFs